-What are School Psychology Graduate Programs?School psychology graduate programs focus on the psychology of learning, and how it may vary between students and at different stages of development.
-Classes may teach how to identify and test for learning, emotional, and behavioral disorders, and the top types of services those students might need as a result.
-Graduate school psychologist programs may also cover best intervention strategies, and how socioeconomic status and cultural background, among other things, could impact the student’s psychological and emotional health and learning success.
+School psychology graduate programs focus on the psychology of learning and how it may vary between students and at different stages of development.
+Classes may teach how to identify and test for learning, emotional, and behavioral disorders as well as the top types of services those students might need as a result.

-School psychology programs often prepare students to work within schools and school systems and to hold a few key responsibilities.
-To:
+School psychology programs often prepare students to work within schools and school systems and to hold a few key responsibilities:

 - Help students in that school overcome barriers to learning

 - Intervene and provide support to teachers, students, and families